 Productive group brainstorming can really feel like a win: The team leaves feeling energized, accomplished, and excited for the next steps.
+Effective brainstorming techniques can help achieve this.
 On the other hand, when a brainstorm session misses—whether it feels unproductive, repetitive, or negative—the team may collectively feel uninspired.

 There are a lot of factors that can derail a brainstorm, but here are some of the common reasons a brainstorming session goes wrong: